HusseinBakri/TransformMeshToGIFSprite/README.md

 # TransformMeshIntoGIFandSprite
-A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or Collada (need some changes in code) into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.
+A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or Collada into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.

 ## Introduction
 Ever wondered when you go to https://sketchfab.com/ on a browser that do not support WebGL, How you get sort of 360 view of the 3D model in a clever way?
-Well, actually it is not like it is an actual 360 image but a clever technique called **3D Spriting** or **360 Spriting**.
+Well, actually it is a clever technique called **3D Spriting** or **360 Spriting**.

-A lot of similar repositories to Sketchfab (https://sketchfab.com/ ), provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a certain 3D model.
-I believe it is quite handy in a lot of cases.
+A lot of similar repositories to Sketchfab (https://sketchfab.com/), provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a certain 3D model.

 Sketchfab normally produces an image Sprite of 15 small images of the 3D model, combined into one thin landscape image.
 A Javascript library can then receive this 3D sprite image from the server and renders it to create a somehow 360 effect.
-Please see section titled "Javascript Viewers for 3D Models' Sprite Images" later for suggestions of libraries I enjoyed using on GitHub that renders/shows a sprite image as a 360 image.
+Please see section titled "Javascript Viewers for 3D Models' Sprite Images" later for suggestions of libraries I enjoyed using that renders/shows a sprite image as a 360 image.

-This current Python tool licensed under MIT License,  helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like X3D, Collada ...  - tell you later how).
-This tool then captures different venture points of the 3D model while spinning/rotating it and outputs a bunch of images (16 images to be precise) and a GIF file.
+This current Python tool helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like X3D, Collada ...).
+This tool then captures different frames from different venture points of the 3D model by spinning or rotating it.
+The tool outputs a bunch of images (16 images to be precise) and a GIF file.
 It also outputs a CSS sprite image.

-This tool is ideal to be integrated into a server side logic that can do this task in Batch for all 3D models.
+This tool is ideal to be integrated into a server side logic that can do this task in batch for all 3D models.

 You can change my code, in a very simple manner, to import other types of 3D file formats as long as they are supported by Blender in the following manner [look for bpy.ops.import_scene.obj(filepath=input_model) and replace it with what you want]:
 ```